-Anyone looking to maximize the connection request acceptance rate on LinkedIn has already asked themselves the question: Should I perform a profile visit or profile follow before sending a connection request? 🧐
+The whole point of the LinkedIn professional network is to grow your network.
+Anyone looking to maximize the LinkedIn connection requests rate has already asked themselves the question: Should I perform a profile visit or profile follow before sending a connection request? 🧐

 At first glance it may seem beneficial to visit or follow your prospect before you get in touch with them, but do the numbers back up this feeling?

 We can now tell you all of this thanks to our study based on almost 10 million connection requests. 💥

 Follow the complete guide on prospecting for your business here!

 How to apply for a connection on LinkedIn?

 On the number one professional network that is LinkedIn, the primary goal is to grow your network.
 This is done by making a connection request with someone.
 Is there a right way to do this?
 The answer is yes AND no.